ewerlopes/ewerlopes.github.io/new/content/post/2022/kullback-leibler.md

-+++
-date = "2022-06-17T16:06:00-03:00"
+---
+title: "The unreasonable power of the KL divergence"
+date: "2022-06-17"
-title = "The unreasonable power of the KL divergence" description = "A few ideas on the power of KL divergence." draft = false math = true largeimage = false
+description: "A few ideas on the power of KL divergence."
-+++
+draft: true
+---

 <p class=textornament>